-Algebra 2 Concepts (DI)
+Algebra 2 Concepts

 In this course, material is presented in a step-by-step format at a pace dictated by the needs of the students.
 The main goal is to increase students' algebraic understanding to better prepare them for the ACT test and college mathematics.
-Students will learn to work with and solve problems in the following main areas of study: • Linear and quadratic equations and inequalities
+Students will learn to work with and solve problems in the following main areas of study:

-- Linear and quadratic equations and inequalities - Linear equations and inequalities in two variables - Systems of linear equations - Polynomial, rational, exponential, and radical expressions and equations - Key Text: Algebra 2, Cord Communications, 2011
+- · Linear and quadratic equations and inequalities - · Linear equations and inequalities in two variables - Systems of linear equations - Polynomial, rational, exponential, and radical expressions and equations Key Text: Algebra 2, Cord Communications, 2011